stormpath/express-stormpath/docs/social_login.rst

   which you got in the previous steps.
 - For the "Google Authorized Redirect URI" field, insert your Google Redirect URL from the previous section.
 Be sure to *only enter the URI you're currently using*.
-EG: If you're running your app in development mode, set it to your local URL, if you're running your app in production mode, set it to your production URL.
+I.E: If you're running your app in development mode, set it to your local URL, if you're running your app in production mode, set it to your production URL.

-Lastly, be sure to click the "Save" button at the bottom of the page.
+Lastly, be sure to click the "Create Directory" button at the bottom of the page.

 Next, you need to hook your new Google Directory up to your Stormpath Application.
 To do this, visit the Applications section and select your